hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 ## Modules

+As teams and operations scale you want to organise your infrastructure resources into meaningful groups by keeping their configurations separate.

 A module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.

+Generally it is advisable to **avoid preemptively creating modules** and only doing it after seeing patterns emerging.
+Eventually you may end up with a structure like:

+* application
+  * modules
+    * frontend
+    * backend
+    * database

 Using a standard [module structure](https://www.terraform.io/docs/modules/index.html#module-structure) is recommended for reusable modules.
 Terraform tooling is built to understand the standard module structure and use that structure to generate documentation, index modules for the module registry, and more.